muarshad01/Docker_and_Kubernetes/4_Making_Real_Projects_with_Docker.md

 * The GOAL of this porject is:
   - CREATE a tiny `Node JS WebApp`
   - WRAP it inside a Docker Container, and
-  - be able to access it from a browser running on a local-machine
+  - be able to ACCESS it from a browser running on a local-machine

 ## 37: Project Outline